Synerty/synerty-peek/docs/tutorials/peek_plugin_tutorial/LearnPluginDevelopment_AddStorageService.rst

 ----

-Finally, run the peek server, it should load with out error.
+Finally, run the peek logic service, it should load with out error.

 The hard parts done, adding the tables is much easier.